dagger/dagger/docs/current/guides/128409-build-test-publish-php.md

 ## Conclusion

 Dagger SDKs are currently available for Go, Node.js and Python, but that doesn't mean you're restricted to only these languages when defining your Dagger CI/CD pipelines.
-You can use any standards-compatible GraphQL client to interact with the Dagger Engine from your favorite programmign language.
+You can use any standards-compatible GraphQL client to interact with the Dagger Engine from your favorite programming language.

-This tutorial demonstrated how, by creating a PHP-based Dagger pipeline to build, test and publish a Laravel Web application.
+This tutorial demonstrated by creating a PHP-based Dagger pipeline to build, test and publish a Laravel Web application.
 A similar approach can be followed for any PHP application, or in any other programming language with a GraphQL client implementation.

 Use the [API Reference](https://docs.dagger.io/api/reference) and the [CLI Reference](../cli/979595-reference.md) to learn more about the Dagger GraphQL API and the Dagger CLI respectively.